 The head of this mini iron makes only about 1" x 1.5", so it can easily reach into all nooks and crannies.
-What is notable is that the head can be adjusted to four different positions depending on the projects you're working on.
+What's more, it can also be adjusted to four different positions, making your ironing chores even easier.

 This mini tool heats up rather slowly.